kapouer/express-dom/README.md

 - track: boolean, or custom track function (see below)
 - styles: list of css strings
 - scripts: list of [function, arg?] pairs
+- headers: object of response headers to add to page route
 - plugins: list (set) of names

 Default offline settings: